materialsvirtuallab/nano266/labs/README.md

    yourself. *Attempt this only if you have a fairly good familiarity with compiling things on Unix-based OSes, or are willing to spend the time to figure it out!*

+In general, it is not recommended that you run on a native Windows OS for these labs.
+Most first principles codes are designed to run primarily on supercomputing clusters that have Unix-based OSes.
+If you have a Windows machine, you should try option 2 above.

 # Programming code